 “Why is that America’s Best Places to Work NEVER include a Doctor’s office?
 You can’t afford for your staff to burnout.
 But, you can’t sacrifice the organization for one person … even if they do feel like family.
 [Concierge] Medicine is about doing something different, not doing the same things you’ve always done.
 If you’re too busy [in your practice] to not exercise good judgment when it concerns your staff, you will catch the shrapnel of their bad decisions.
 To which we say ‘as they go, you go …’ ” ~2018 CMT Concierge Medicine FORUM, Atlanta, GA USA

-In the past month alone, I’ve had several conversations with about eight to ten Physicians in Concierge Medicine that were discussions primarily centered around staff.
+In the past month alone, we’ve had several conversations with about Physicians in Concierge Medicine that were discussions primarily centered around staff.

 It is even worse for Physicians on an ongoing basis.

 This article today is about revisiting an important topic and exercising good judgment on a regular basis.
 It is not about drawing harsh conclusions about the daily delivery and operations of a complicated healthcare practice and what it should or could look like.

 “Business is tough,” says Dr. Chris Ewin of 121MD in Fort Worth, TX.
 “If you are doing something just for the money, you are never going to enjoy it.
 You will be the hardest boss you have ever had.
 So, find something you love and pursue it.
 Follow this advice and you will set yourself up for an enjoyable future in medicine.”

 We recently asked our Concierge Medicine Today Physician Readers the following question ‘How many business education hours [or #er of courses] did you take in medical school?’

 - 70% said … Less than 5 Business Edu. courses.

 - 25% said … Less than 20 hours of Business Edu.